Relax & Ride the Casa de Campo Park. A green tour of Madrid’s biggest park

 La Casa de Campo is a natural park located to the west of Madrid that is a natural paradise right next the urban area.
 Its roads, lakes, recreational parks or just the historic landmarks, the Casa de Campo Park will delight all those interested in combining history with nature.

 The tour begins in Plaza de España, a large square with gardens in the center of Madrid.
-From this meeting point, we roll to our first destination: El Túnel Bonaparte.
-José Bonaparte I, brother of the famous Napoleon Bonaparte and king of Spain in 1808, decided to build access from the Palacio Real to the La Casa de Campo Park.
+From this meeting point we roll to our first destination: El Túnel Bonaparte.
+José Bonaparte I, brother of the famous Napoleon Bonaparte and king of Spain in 1808, decided to build an access from the Palacio Real to the La Casa de Campo Park.
 Designed by the architect Juan de Villanueva, the tunnel is the path we use to get to our next stop: La Ermita de la Virgen Del Puerto.

-The Hermitage, made in baroque architectonic style, was built by Pedro de Ribera under the command of the Marqués de Vadillo, who intended to beautify the surroundings of the Alcázar.
-The hermitage hosted a famous Virgin Mary statue that was destroyed along with the rest of the Hermitage during the Spanish civil war.
-After the war, it was restored and became part of the project Madrid Rio, an architectonic complex next to the Manzanares River composed by parks, concert halls and sports facilities that were initially designed to host the Madrid Olympic Games.
+The hermitage, made in baroque architectonic style, was built by Pedro de Ribera under the command of the Marqués de Vadillo, who intended to beautify the surroundings of the Alcázar.
+The hermitage hosted a famous Virgin Mary statue that was destroyed along with the rest of the hermitage during the Spanish civil war.
+After the war it was restored and became part of the project Madrid Rio, an architectonic complex next to the Manzanares River composed by parks, concert halls and sports facilities that were initially designed to host the Madrid Olympic Games.

-We will leave the park to re-enter the urban area through El Puente del Rey, another bridge that gives access from the Casa de Campo Park to the Royal Palace.
+We will leave the park to re-enter the urban area through El Puente del Rey, another bridge that give access from the Casa de Campo Park to the Royal Palace.
 Then we are greeted by La Puerta de San Vicente, a replica of the door that has existed in that place for many centuries.
 It was also the Marques de Vadillo who build it in 1726.
 The door was demolished until in 1990 the town hall decided to build a replica.
 From there we return to the starting point.